Nintendo delve into ‘Pikmin 3’ and ‘Hyrule Warriors: Age Of Calamity’

 - Read More: Are video games really a waste of time?

-The showcase ran for over over an hour and delved into both titles which are expected to be Nintendo’s big hitters for the holiday season.
-New gameplay, features and surprise announcements.

 Pikmin 3 Deluxe kicked off the proceedings with over 40 minutes of exclusive footage.
-Many of the new features were showcased including the story co-op mode, new side missions, and the competitive mode, Bingo Battle.
-The multiplayer mode is a one-on-one versus match, which has both teams batting to find enemies and fruit on a bingo card, and bring them back to their base.
+Many of the new features were showcased including the story’s co-op mode, new side missions, and the competitive mode, Bingo Battle.
+The multiplayer mode is a one-on-one versus match which has both teams battling to find enemies and fruit on a bingo card and bringing them back to their base.

 Nintendo also announced that a demo for Pikmin 3 Deluxe will be available on the Nintendo eShop from today (October 7).
 Players who complete the demo will be eligible to unlock and play the ‘ultra-spicy’ difficulty mode when the full game launches on October 30 for Nintendo Switch.